RanaTalaat/InstabugTask/README.md

 Chats

 1- to create a chat POST http://localhost:3000/applications/app-token/chats
+	 ##"there shouldn't be a body "remember to fix this before submission
-	and for the body {
+                    for the body {
   			"chat": {
   			  "number":
   				}